Next Generation: The Top 10 Covers of Songs by The Who

 From David Bowie to Rush, we round up the 10 best covers of songs by the Who.

-In the the February 2013 issue of Guitar World, we paid tribute to the high-flying genius of Pete Townshend by taking a look back at the Who's most creative — and most volatile — years.
+In a recent issue of Guitar World, we paid tribute to the high-flying genius of Pete Townshend by taking a look back at the Who's most creative — and most volatile — years.

 It's difficult to understate the importance of Townshend as a composer and a guitarist, and no shortage of great bands have taken a cue or two from the Who's songwriting wizard over the years.
 Several have even tipped their hats to the band by putting their own spin on one of the many classic cuts in the Who's back catalog.